Matthew-Mosior/A_o_C_2016/README.md

 # A_o_C_2016
-C++ source code for AoC 2016 progrramming puzzles.
+C++ source code for AoC 2016 programming puzzles.